 In this lesson, you'll learn to beef up your pages with the design elements that you see in most websites.
 First, you will learn how to add headings, paragraphs, numbered lists, and bulleted lists to your pages, and the secrets to adding special characters like © and &trade.
 Finally, you'll discover how to add links to other peoples' pages and to other pages within your own site.

 Here's your chance to add some visual excitement to your website!
 This lesson covers the basics about adding pictures to your Web pages.
 You'll discover how to download pictures right off the Web, and you'll also learn how to prepare and use your own pictures from a digital camera.

 Tables are a terrific way to neatly organize content into rows and columns.
 You've no doubt seen tables used in other websites and countless other forms of publication.
-In today's lesson, you'll learn how to use HTML to create tables in your own Web pages!
+In this lesson, you'll learn how to use HTML to create tables in your own web pages!

 If you've been involved in Web development at all during the last 20 years, you may have heard about HTML, XHTML, HTML5, and CSS.
 If you're new to all of this, it's a confusing mess of alphabet soup.
 In this lesson, you'll learn the who, how, what, when, where, and why of these technologies—and what you should use now so your website is in sync with current specs and future trends.

 Virtually all modern websites use CSS style rules for all their website styling.
-In today's lesson, you'll learn what a style rule is, and you'll get some hands-on practice creating your own styles rules.
-You'll learn how to center and align pictures and text, and you'll discover the secrets to jazzing up your site with colors (and how to choose from the millions of color options available to you).
+In this lesson, you'll learn what a style rule is, and you'll get some hands-on practice creating your own styles rules.
+You'll learn how to center and align pictures and text and discover the secrets to jazzing up your site with colors (and how to choose from the millions of color options available to you).